Classical Civilizations

 What can you do with a Classical Civilizations Minor?

-Here are some of the job titles that UW classics and modern language graduates have pursued:
+Here are some of the job titles that UW Classics and modern language graduates have held:

 • Modern Language Department Head